Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 ### Ljörn
 [*See: Ljörn.md*](Ljorn.md)

-Rúna is noticeably kinder and bolder to Ljörn in his presence.
+Rúna is noticeably kinder and softer to Ljörn.
+When his presence is there, she becomes bolder, even in public.
 Even though she finds his occasional stubbornness a little difficult, she works around it.
 Ljörn is, besides her family members, one of the only people she would gift her crafts to without expecting anything in return.

 Rúna cherishes acts of service and quality time the most.
 Sometimes, she accidentally calls Ljörn *kæri*, then gets embarrassed when he notices.